quiqueck/homebridge-daily-sensors/README.md

       "port":7755,
       //...
 ```
-will for example start the webservice on the base URL http://[homebridge-ip]:7755//thedaily/me/.
+will for example start the webservice on the base URL http://[homebridge-ip]:7755/thedaily/me/.
 Also note that you may have multiple DailySensors on the same port.
+To receive an overview of the available sensors on a given port you can open http://[homebridge-ip]:7755/.

 ### Visualize TriggerEvents